TheHolyOneZ/Clean_Up/README.md

 Why would you use it?
 This program is useful because it helps free up space on your PC at every restart, and it operates automatically, saving you time and effort.

+**NOTE:** You don’t have to use it at startup; you can also run the .exe/.py file manually to clean up your system whenever needed.